Table of Contents

 What is the main difference between predictive and adaptive project management?

-Predictive is linear and plan-heavy, while adaptive is iterative and change-friendly.
+Predictive is linear and focused on plan, while adaptive is iterative and accommodates change.

 Which is better: predictive or adaptive?

-Neither is universally better it depends on the project.
-Predictive for stable environments, adaptive for dynamic ones.
-Hybrids often win.
+Neither is universally better; it depends on the project.
+Use predictive methods for stable environments and adaptive methods for dynamic environments.
+Hybrid approaches often perform best.

 When should I use a hybrid approach?